Rhosinjay-cyb/Microsoft-Sentinel/README.md

 With the completion of the configuration of the connector, the staus of the connector now changes to connected, meaning, the agents are now installed on the target resources and are now ready to start collecting logs for fowarding to the Sentinel-integrated workspace.
 The images also features both the table management and DCR properties.

 After the configuration was completed, I noticed the workspace wasn't receving logs despite the status of the connector showing connected.
-With my fervent troubleshoot, I realised the VMs are
+With my fervent troubleshoot, I realised the VMs are behind a firewall (In the last project the firewall was deployed to control the outbound traffic of the VMs, thus affecting the ability of the agent on the VMs to send logs to the Sentinel-integrated workspace).
+Allowing the firewall to grant access to the traffic requires understanding how traffic is routed from the agents to the workspace to know which service to pass.

 ![image](Images/SC-WSE.png)